-17.1 Admission of guilt is required before a caution can be issued.
+Admission of guilt is required before a caution can be issued.
 Every case will be considered on its own merits including the details and nature of the offence.
+Cautions must be declared on the application form.
+Existing drivers should notify the Licensing Service within 7 days of a caution being accepted.

-18 Licences issued by other licensing authorities
+15. Licences issued by other licensing authorities

-- 18.1 Applicants who hold a licence with one licensing authority should not automatically assume that their application will be granted by another.
-Each case will be decided on its own merits. - 18.2 Licensees who are licensed by multiple authorities are expected to inform all such authorities of the authorities that they are licensed by and to advise each authority of any changes in this respect; and should expect those authorities to share information regarding their conduct and to take it into account as appropriate.
+- 15.1 Applicants who hold a licence with one licensing authority should not automatically assume that their application will be granted by another.
+Each case will be decided on its own merits. - 15.2 Licensees who are licensed by multiple authorities are expected to inform all such authorities of the authorities that they are licensed by and to advise each authority of any changes in this respect; and should expect those authorities to share information regarding their conduct and to take it into account as appropriate.